 It’s up to each and everyone to slow down.
 To resist the instant gratification that’s everywhere, and to actively appreciate the important things in our lives.
 If we don’t, life becomes an unwinnable chase of excitement, leaving us in a constant state of feeling unfulfilled that no wardrobe in the world can fix.

 Fortunately, and perhaps a little counterintuitively, slowing down makes your life feel more exciting.
-Buying a pair of jeans you’ve been carefully planning for a long time is so much more fun than buying something cool on sale on your third shopping spree that week.
+Buying a pair of jeans you’ve been carefully planning for a long time is so much more rewarding than buying something cool on sale on your third shopping spree that week.
 Scheduling time to read an interesting article with no distractions allows you to actually process the content, form your own opinion, and learn from it—something that can’t be said about reading 100 captions and skimming through 10 different blog posts when standing in line at the grocery store.

 Sure, you might feel bored every now and then, especially if you’ve been hooked on instant gratification for a long time (as many of us have), but that’s normal.
 We need boredom breaks.
 Those are for resting, reflecting, and planning ahead.

 Slowing down turns each thing you do into a real memory.
 You remember the books you read and how they made you feel.
 You can recall where you bought every pair of your shoes and even the thought process behind buying them.
 You feel like you’re growing.
 It’s a pleasure to look back on the last few weeks, months, or even years, and to remember more clearly what you’ve been doing.

 And when you do slow down, your wardrobe starts feeling more fun too.
 Finding new outfit combos—or just wearing something you haven’t worn in a while—becomes exciting again.
 You start appreciating your clothes more, especially those that you’ve carefully planned for and finally bought.
 You’ll notice newfound gratitude toward pieces that have served you for years.